valhalla/valhalla/docs/implementation_details.md

 Given a position and a radius, this component finds all underlying road segments lying within this radius around the position.
-For every incoming measurement we need to perform such a query to find all surrounding candidates, which will be used as input to the map matching component.
+For every incoming measurement we need to perform such a query to find a cluster of candidates around it, which will be used as input to the map matching component.

 The spatial query algorithm used in Meili is simple and